 Actually, you’re just in Time.
-Energym is launching the RE:GEN on IndieGoGo in June 2021.
+Energym has just launched the RE:GEN on IndieGoGo.

 How is the RE:GEN an electricity generating bike?

 - Users exercise as they would on any other stationary bike.
 The magic happens in the flywheel where a generator captures and converts human effort into clean power.
 This power is then transferred and stored inside the Ohm – a portable clip-on battery unit.

 - The Ohm is 100 wH and has 2 USB outlets.
 Users can purchase an additional snap-on extender which allows 5-devices to charge simultaneously.

 - During the workout the Ohm is also a live power meter displaying functional threshold power (FTP) within a 5-colour zoning system, so users can easily see when they’re exercising efficiently and at their peak.
 The Ohm is both WiFi and Bluetooth enabled.